-For students, though, the best deals usually arrive from July through September, during the back to school frenzy.
+For students, the best deals usually arrive from July through September, during the back to school frenzy.
 Still, don’t pass up a solid deal simply based on the season!
-Discounts run year round.
-Once you pick out a laptop, check out the best backpacks for techie students for lugging around your new rig.
-We’ve covered the best laptops under $400 for students that don’t require discounts too.
+Discounts run year-round.
+Once you pick out a laptop, don’t forget to get one of the best anti-theft laptop bags to keep your new rig secure.

 Where Can You Get Student Discounts?

 Don’t pay full price!
-Snag some sweet student discounts from these awesome providers when searching for a killer school laptop.
+Snag some sweet laptop discounts for students from these excellent providers.

 Student Discount: Apple’s Education Program

 Mac devices are increasingly popular for a variety of purposes.
 Notably, Apple laptops appear in droves on campuses.
-Not to be outdone by its Windows counterparts, you can also get student discounts on Apple products.
+Not to be outdone by its Windows counterparts, you can also get student laptop discounts for Apple products.
 Savings target both current and new college students and their parents.

-Like Lenovo, Apple opens this to faculty and staff, helping educators as well as the educated.
-Moreover, its education pricing is available for homeschool teachers of any grade level.
-Generously, Apple includes most of its hardware in the Apple Education Pricing program.
+Apple opens this to faculty and staff, helping educators as well as the educated.
+Moreover, its education pricing is available for home-school teachers of any grade level.
+Apple generously includes most of its hardware in the Apple Education Pricing program.
 If these discounted laptops still aren’t in your budget, you should look into the best places to find a refurbished Mac laptop .

 Best Buy Student Discount: Best Buy Student Deals

-Tech giant Best Buy offers lots of student discounts.
+Tech retailing giant Best Buy offers a lot of student discounts.
 While these vary by department, Best Buy does include discounts on its laptops.
-To take advantage of its student discounts, you’ll need to create or sign in to your Best Buy account.
-Then, sign up for Student Deals.
-Finally, after signing up, you’ll receive e-mail coupon codes redeemable both online and in-store.
+To take advantage of its student discounts, you’ll need to create or sign in to your Best Buy account, and sign up for Student Deals.
+After signing up, you’ll receive email coupon codes redeemable both online and in-store.
 You’ll be able to sort items by student deals, then use your coupons appropriately.